 Mass media, the internet, and talk show hosts with a lot of airtime to fill have put everybody's antenna up about practically everything.

 I’d never met anyone who worked harder than Charlie did on the face he showed to other people.
 He had a lot to hide and lived his life accordingly.
 If there were even a hint somebody didn't see him as normal, he would go into overdrive to ingratiate himself with them.
 Charlie wasn’t going to be pegged as anything but a real man and a solid citizen.
 It worked on almost everyone.

 Whatever it took.
 A joke, a favor, or a helping hand, he was ready.

-He really was a pretty nice guy and good friend as long as you weren't a teenage boy he had his eye on, because Charlie was a pedophile.
+He was a pretty nice guy and a good friend as long as you weren't a teenage boy he had his eye on because Charlie was a pedophile.
 Not a homosexual, a pedophile.
 There’s a big difference.
-Its only recently most people have come to understand child molesters are not gay men, that homosexuality has nothing to do with pedophilia.
+It's only recently people have come to understand that child molesters are not gay men, that homosexuality has nothing to do with pedophilia.
 People like Charlie are a breed unto themselves.
-Back when I first met him in the late 60s most people wouldn't admit to even knowing homosexuals existed, let alone pedophiles.
+Back when I first met him in the late 60s, most people wouldn't admit to even knowing homosexuals existed, let alone pedophiles.
 They certainly didn't have any as friends or colleagues.
 It was all hidden away.
-Men who were attracted to little boys were especially unheard of.
+Men who were attracted to little boys were almost unheard of.
 They weren't on anybody's radar.

-But as the years went by and people learned there were men like him out there his chances of getting caught increased.
+But as the years went by.
+People learned there were men like him out there and his chances of getting caught increased.